Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-* Setup Product & Consumer Visibilities
+### Step 12 - set up product  and consumer visibilities

-The product and consumer visibilities can be set based on whether the authentication is required or not.
+Set the product and consumer visibilities based on whether the authentication is required or not:

 ```bash
 export productOwner=`jq -r .[0].owner product-created.json`